Graduate Programs

 Department of History

-History majors improve and increase their knowledge of the past through traditional and project-based courses.
-Students develop historical empathy, the ability to ask historical questions, and the skills to research political, social, cultural, environmental, and economic topics.
-Courses emphasize critical thinking, digital skills, and written and oral expression.
+Through traditional and project-based courses, students develop historical empathy, the ability to ask historical questions, and the skills to research political, social, cultural, environmental, and economic topics.
 Many courses allow students to use historical knowledge to inform modern decision-making and solve real-world problems.
 The B.A. in History is available as an accelerated program, meaning students can graduate in 3 or 3.5 years by enrolling in summer semesters.

 Indigenous Studies